leesochay/retail-ebusiness/README.md

 ## Description
 This challenge is to build the back end for an e-commerce site.
 This challenge is relevant as e-commerce is a major method of purchasing and selling prodcuts and services, and therefore relevant to a future web developer career.
 This challenge addresses the need to understand the fundamental architecture of e-commerce sites.
 Beginning with starter code, this challenge is to succesfully connect with a MySQL database and be able to create, get, update, and delete product, category, and tag data for the e-commerce application.

 The connection utilizes the dotenv module.
 This module is used to keep sensitive information secure, such as usernames and passwords.
 It assigns this information in a separate file as variables that can be used to gain access to the e-commerce database.

-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+Once connected to the MySQL database, the application uses Seqeulize, a Node.js based Object Relational Mapper (ORM), to simplify and increase efficiency in the querying and handling the data in the e-commerce database.

-This application was built utilizing Node.js, Inquirer, and MySQL.
+This challenge utlizes Node.js, Express, dotenv, MySQL, and Sequelize.

 User Story
-- AS A business owner
+- AS A manager at an internet retail company
-- I WANT to be able to view and manage the departments, roles, and employees in my company
+ - I WANT a back end for my e-commerce website that uses the latest technologies
-- SO THAT I can organize and plan my business
+ - SO THAT my company can compete with other e-commerce companies

 Acceptance Criteria
 - GIVEN a command-line application that accepts user input